morisja/morisja.github.io/apt.md

 Bedroom

-- The spacious bedroom comfortably fits a queen bed and two dressers, and features large built-in closets with additional overhead storage.
+- The spacious bedroom comfortably fits a queen bed and two dressers, and features two large built-in closets with additional overhead storage.
 Two garden-facing windows fill the room with natural light and make it wonderfully quiet and cool in the evenings.

 Details